eewpw/eewpw/docs/PLAYBACKS.md

 **Rules**
 - All paths should point to `/app/data/auxdata/`.
 See the [next section](#sharing-external-datasets-mmis-ruptures-catalogs) below.
 - You can define more than one file for file-dependent datasets.
 The paths should be seperated with `;`.
-- Time stamps should be in ISO style.
+- Time stamps should be in ISO or one of the commonly used formats.

 2. The file name we use in this document is `example-scenario/pazarcik.toml`.
 In the next step, we copy this file into the shared folder.
 ```bash